MicrosoftDX/Vorlonjs/README.md

 ## License

-Vorlon.JS is released under the Apache 2 license.
+Vorlon.JS is released under the MIT license.
 Please see [LICENSE](./LICENSE) for full details.